 - RACs must maintain a web presence where physicians can look up the status of audits involving medical record reviews.

-- Specific issues reviewed by each RAC (referred to as vulnerabilities) must be posted on their respective websites.
+- Topics reviewed by each RAC (referred to as vulnerabilities) must be approved by CMS and posted on their respective websites.

 - An independent external validation process is now mandatory to help ensure audit areas are appropriate.